sarsanaee/Cook-Congestion-Control/DCB-Configuration.md

      ```
 5. `sudo ./testpmd -l 0-10 -n 4 -- -i --portmask=0x1 --nb-cores=10 --rxq=10 --txq=10`
      1. This is fair enough, I just tried some diffrenent command line options to investigate more.

+### BESS DCB configuration
+NICs are connected to BESS through DPDK so no Linux based driver would have control over the NIC.
+I think DPDK should configure the DCB itself.
+If you believe what I'm saying doesn't make any sense let me know!